Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

 # CSS (Yomichan)

-## How to Add Custom CSS In Yomichan
+## How-To: Add Custom CSS In Yomichan

 To add custom CSS in Yomichan, do the following: